steveloughran/validate-hadoop-client-artifacts/README.md

 ls -l
 ```

+### Git status prompt issues in fish

-note, there are a lot of files, and if your shell has a prompt which shoes the git repo state, scanning can take a long time.
+There are a lot of files, and if your shell has a prompt which shoes the git repo state, scanning can take a long time.
 Disable it, such as for fish:

 ```fish
 set -e __fish_git_prompt_showdirtystate
 ```

 Finally, *commit*

-## Adding a global staging profile `asf-staging`
+## Adding a global maven staging profile `asf-staging`

 Many projects have a profile to use a staging repository, especially the ASF one.